SequenceBio/KinformR/README.md

 ## Scoring Variants

 When looking at shared rare variants across families, not all sets of affected and unaffected individuals are equal.
 This R package is designed to score rare variants, assigning values based on the disease status of individuals, the presence or absence of a rare variant in those individuals, and their pairwise coefficients of relatedness.
 The package uses a custom formula to assign value to a variant that gives more weight to shared variants common to distantly related affected individuals.
-The variant status for unaffected individuals can optionally be considered as well, with the highest scoring values being given to closely related individuals that *do not* share a variant of interst.
+The variant status for unaffected individuals can optionally be considered as well, with the highest scoring values being given to closely related individuals that *do not* share a variant of interest.
 Since variants can be incompletely penetrant, the scoring can be based solely on the affected individuals, or the weight of unaffected evidence can be customized.

 ### The relationship matrix